Laminine Hoax, Scam, and Complaints Report

 Dr. Sukala’s independent review on Laminine is shallow.

 Just because a clinical study is old does not mean it is no longer relevant or has become false.
 Conducting a trial is very expensive which is the reason not all companies can afford it.
 Repeating or spending again for proven results do not make sense.
-If Laminine has been proven to promote rapid cell healing, these facts remain true.

 Contrary to the doctor’s independent and personal review, Laminine has circumstantial evidence to prove it works.
 Consider the following: